abm-builds/hypd-url-shortener/README.md

 - **Logging**: Structured logging for debugging
 - **Documentation**: Inline code documentation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -am 'Add feature'`
-4. Push to branch: `git push origin feature-name`
-5. Submit a Pull Request

 ## 📄 License

 This project is created for the HYPD internship assignment.

 ## 👨‍💻 Author

-Built with ❤️ for the HYPD internship assignment, showcasing modern backend development practices and problem-solving skills.
+Built for the HYPD internship assignment, showcasing modern backend development practices and problem-solving skills.

 ---